 Bedford College successfully provides further and higher education for ages 14 - 86.
-It currently has 14,000 students and provide training and education courses in a wide range of occupational areas from Entry to University level.
+It currently has around 14,000 students and provide training and education courses in a wide range of occupational areas from Entry to University level.
 The College focuses primarily on their students and helps them to achieve and fulfil their goals.
 The college offers expert guidance and advice in a high quality learning environment.

 Bedford College decided to apply for Recognised for Excellence (R4E) in order to help drive the improvement of the college as a whole.
 The management team realised to fully improve they would need to look at all aspects within the College rather than focus on individual areas.